knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

-# homebridge-garagedoor-command
+# homebridge-garagedoor-ryobi

-[Homebridge](https://github.com/nfarina/homebridge) plugin that supports triggering commands to check state, open, and close a garage door.
+[Homebridge](https://github.com/nfarina/homebridge) plugin that supports opening and **closing a single** Ryobi garagedoor opener.

+This work is based on work from https://yannipang.com/blog/ryobi-garage-door-api/ and project is forked from the [homebridge-garagedoor-command](https://github.com/apexad/homebridge-garagedoor-command) plugin

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g homebridge-garagedoor-command`
+3. Install this plugin using: `npm install -g ws` //websockets
-3. Update your configuration file.
+4. Update your configuration file.
 See the sample below.

-## Configuration
+## Configuration\

 Configuration sample: